-I wanted to understand the challenges of doing urban farming on a roof-top location in Singapore.
+I wanted to understand the challenges of doing urban farming on a rooftop location in Singapore.
 I went on a tour of Comcrop with Darren Tan, the Sales and Outreach Manager.
-The first thing to say is that the tour took place at 2 pm and the heat on the roof was intense!
-How and what can you grow on a roof in these types of conditions?
+The first thing to say is that the visit was at 2pm and the heat on the roof was intense!
+How and what can you grow on a roof under such conditions?

 Hydroponics vs an aquaponic system?

-The answer to how you grow in these conditions is by using a hydroponic, vertical farm.
-Hydroponics is a system that uses water with nutrients added to it.
-There is no soil involved.
-This nutrient rich solution is then pumped around the towers and feeds the roots of the crops.
-The roots take up the nutrient rich solution and grow.
-At Comcrop solar energy is used to power the pumps and the system recycles between 70-90% of the water used for growing.
-There are information boards available to explain the process and why this is a sustainable approach.
+The answer to the question of how you can grow in these conditions is to use vertical hydroponics.
+Hydroponics is a system where water is mixed with nutrients.
+No soil is involved.
+This nutrient-rich solution is then pumped around the towers and feeds the roots of the plants.
+The roots absorb the nutrient-rich solution and grow.
+At Comcrop, solar energy is used to power the pumps and the system recycles between 70-90% of the water used for cultivation.
+There are information boards explaining the process and why this is a sustainable approach.

 Comcrop had tried aquaponics.
-Aquaponics is a combination of aquaculture (farming fish) and hydroponics (growing plants in water with added nutrients rather than soil).
-Aquaponics uses the nutrients in fish poo to feed the plants.
-However, the decision was taken to convert to hydroponics.
-This was for two main reasons.
-The first was that the nutrients from the waste produced by the fish had too many nitrates for the crops they were growing so they still needed to supplement the water.
-Plants need the right balance and mix of nitrogen, phosphorous and potassium to grow well.
-When these three elements are present in the wrong proportions it causes growth issues for the plants.
-The second reason for switching to hydroponics was that the fish did not grow at the same rate as the nutrient requirements of the plants.
+Aquaponics is a combination of aquaculture (farming fish) and hydroponics (growing plants in water with added nutrients instead of soil).
+In aquaponics, the nutrients in the fish poo feed the plants.
+However, it was decided to switch to hydroponics.
+There were two main reasons for this.
+The first reason was that the nutrients from the fish waste contained too many nitrates for the plants that were growing so they still needed to supplement the water.
+Plants need the right balance and mix of nitrogen, phosphorus and potassium to grow well.
+If these three elements are present in the wrong proportions, it causes growth problems for the plants.
+The second reason for switching to hydroponics was that the fish weren’t growing as fast as the plants’ nutrient requirements.

 What does Comcrop Grow?

-Darren showed us the main crops that were currently being grown in the vertical towers.
-These included sweet basil, peppermint, a small amount of spearmint and wasabi greens.
+The main crops that were currently being cultivated in the vertical towers included sweet basil, peppermint, a small amount of spearmint and wasabi greens.

-We tasted the basil, peppermint and spearmint which all had an intense flavour.
-I had wondered whether using hydroponics would affect the taste of the crop: it does not.
-The basil is able to cycle through a couple of times before it needs to be replanted.
+We tried the basil, peppermint and spearmint which all had an intense flavour.
+I’d wondered if hydroponics would affect the taste of the plants: It doesn’t.
+The basil can cycle through a couple of times before it needs to be replanted.

-Darren explained that they also grow lettuce.
-Up to 500 plants which spend two weeks at the seeding stage and then require a further 4 weeks to grow to a full head of lettuce.
+They also grow lettuce.
+Up to 500 plants spend two weeks in the sowing stage and then take another 4 weeks to form a full head of lettuce.
 The lettuce is grown in the top two rows of the hydroponic system.

-Darren explained that the plants need lots of time for acclimatisation on the roof-top environment.
-They test new crops firstly for the heat and secondly to see if they like being grown hydroponically!
-The temperature on the roof-top is 2 or 3 degrees hotter than at ground level.
-And a roof is not a controlled environment so pests are an issue and have to be monitored.
-For example, tomatoes are no longer grown because they suffered from tomato blight.
+Darren explained that the plants need a lot of time to acclimatise on the roof.
+They test new plants firstly because of the heat and secondly to see if they like being grown hydroponically!
+It’s 2 to 3 degrees warmer on the roof than on the ground.
+Also, a roof isn’t a controlled environment so pests are a problem and need to be monitored.
+Tomatoes, for example, are no longer grown because they’ve been attacked by tomato blight.

-Some plants currently being grown in a variety of pots on the roof include pandan and lemongrass, ochre, rosemary, wood sorrel, butterfly pea and chillies.
-The key for successful growing is to work with needs of the individual plants.
-For example, the rosemary and ochre, have clay pellets added to the pots.
-These pellets help the roots of the plants gain stability and to grow strong plants.
-Rosemary is a herb that would not grow hydroponically because it does not like its root system to be damp.
-For the potted plants, a drip irrigation system is used to ensure efficient use of the water resources.
+Plants currently grown in various pots on the roof include pandan and lemongrass, ochre, rosemary, wood sorrel, butterfly pea and chillies.
+The key to success is to consider the needs of each plant.
+For rosemary and ochre, for example, clay pellets are added to the pots.
+These pellets help the roots of the plants gain stability and develop vigorous plants.
+Rosemary is a herb that would not grow hydroponically because it doesn’t like its root system to be damp.
+For potted plants, a drip irrigation system is used to ensure efficient use of water resources.

 Fascinating Fact: The blue flowers from the butterfly pea can be used to make tea, colour desserts and create blue rice.
-The blue is the blue used for blue litmus paper, so if you drop lemon juice into the butterfly pea tea, the tea will turn red due to the acid in the lemon juice.
+This blue is used for blue litmus paper, so if you drop lemon juice into butterfly pea tea, the tea will turn from blue to red due to the acid in the lemon juice.

-Comcrop has paid staff to grow and sell its produce.
-They sell to an online grocer, and local bars and restaurants.
+Comcrop has paid staff to grow and sell its products.
+They sell to an online retailer and to local bars and restaurants.
 This creates a sustainable business.
-With the business side taken care of, Comcrop is able to offer volunteering opportunities through community engagement schemes.
+Because the business side of the company is secure, Comcrop can also offer volunteering opportunities through community engagement programmes.

-As a volunteer involved with a couple of community projects where I live, I was interested to hear how Comcrop engages with the wider community in Singapore.
-Darren explained how anyone from the community is able to come along and make a meaningful contribution to the growing and harvesting process.
-Comcrop also has a partnership with MIND (Movement for the Intellectually Disabled of Singapore) training people how to germinate plants.
+As a volunteer involved in some community projects back home, I was interested to learn how Comcrop engages with the wider community in Singapore.
+Darren explained to me how everyone from the community can come and make a meaningful contribution to the cultivation and harvest.
+Comcrop also works with MIND (Movement for the Intellectually Disabled of Singapore), training people on how to germinate plants.

-Comcrop also works with schools and it was heartening to hear that the emphasis is on helping students understand the growing process as a first step.
+Comcrop also works with schools and it was encouraging to hear that the focus is on teaching students about the cultivation process as a first step.
 I think this is the way to really connect people with food and plants.
-Once someone has mastered what growing is then the focus can shift to the different ways in which growing food is possible.
+Once someone knows what cultivation is, the focus can be on the different ways of growing food.

 I would like to thank Darren for his time and willingness to answer questions.
 Comcrop offers private tours, like ours, for a small fee or offers a free tour on the first Saturday of the month.
-And look out for news of how and Comcrop is planning to expand its operations.
+And look out for news of how Comcrop plans to expand its operations.

-The way we grow food for people in urban areas is going to develop and expand over the coming years.
-Although it is not clear which combination of growing techniques will be most efficient urban farms, such as Comcrop, are pioneers in using and testing these different models in a tropical climate.
+The way we grow food for people in urban areas will evolve and expand in the coming years.
+Although it’s not clear which combination of farming techniques will be most efficient, urban farms like Comcrop are pioneering the application and testing of these different models in a tropical climate.

-Singapore currently imports the vast majority of its food.
-So urban farms that use space-saving techniques such as vertical farming can make an important contribution to food growing in the future.
+Singapore currently imports most of its food.
+Therefore, urban farms that use space-saving techniques such as vertical farming can make an important contribution to food production in the future.